 MTH 3301 Geometry (3-0).
-Classical Euclidean geometry with congruences and constructions.
+Modern formal development of Euclidean geometry with congruences and constructions.
 Introduction to other geometries as time permits.
-Prerequisite: MATH 2312 or permission of instructor.
+Prerequisite: MATH 2311/MTH 3309, MATH 2413, or permission of instructor.
+Equivalent courses: MATH 3301

 MTH 3302 Probability and Statistics I (3-0).
 Descriptive statistics, probability, random variables and their distributions, estimation, and hypothesis testing.
 Prerequisite: MATH 1314 or permission of instructor.
+Equivalent courses: MATH 3302

-MTH 3303 Multi-variant Calculus (3-0).
-Multiple integrals, partial derivatives, vectors, derivatives and integrals of vector fields.
-Prerequisite: MATH 2414 an exploration of the chronological development of important ideas in mathematics.
-Prerequisite: MTH 4301 or MTH 4307
+MTH 3305 History of Mathematics (3-0).
+Biographies of mathematicians along with an exploration of the chronological development of important ideas in mathematics.
+Prerequisite: MATH 2413.
+Equivalent courses: MATH 3305